Evolving the Burton Snowboards Brand Identity —

-As the brand looks towards a new era, the brand set out to update the logo, identifying opportunities for consistency, clarity and continuity across everything the brand produces.
+As the brand looks towards a new era we set out to update the logo by identifying opportunities for consistency, clarity, and continuity across everything the brand produces.
 The branding approach was as evolutionary process, choosing to position the brand forward without abandoning its roots.

 1983 Catalog Featuring the Mountain Logo